 - Value of Back Injuries

 - Sample Back Injury Settlements

 - The Degenerative Disc Problem (and how to solve it)

 The toughest back injury cases involve preexisting injuries.
 The most common battle is in herniated disc injury cases because many of us have compromised discs but may have no physical manifestations of injury.
 The insurance companies argument is that the plaintiff's back was already a mess at the time of the car accident because the MRI show injuries or degeneration that were likely before the accident occurred.

-But favorable settlements and jury verdicts can be had in many cases with preexisting injuries.
+But favorable settlements and jury verdicts can be had in many cases with previous injuries.
 Ultimately, the law in Maryland is that your compensation should be the difference between your condition before the crash and your condition after, assuming the accident caused the change in the condition.
 Common sense is on our side here, too, right?
-If you did not have pain before the accident and you have pain after the accident, it is not too difficult to add two and two together.
+If you did not have pain before the crash and you have pain after the accident, it is not too difficult to add two and two together.

 That said, these are the types of cases insurance companies want to fight.
 Most of our cases settle before we ever file a lawsuit.
 Is this true with our back injury case with pre-existing injuries?
 No. We usually have to slug it out with them for at least a while to get fair value or better.Contact Us

-We fight to get our clients who have suffered serious back injuries the value they deserve: either by settlement or at trial.
+We fight to get our clients who have suffered severe back injuries the value they deserve: either by settlement or at trial.
 Call us to discuss your case at 800-553-8082 or get a free on-line consultation.